cjboake/cjcc/src/notes.md

     2. Continue in the style of 8cc, immediately introduce AST+Gen, and render statements without function bodies.

-- The first approac is a delayed result, where as the latter is a more immediate result, but without being what you might call a "real" compiler (i.e. not having Lexing/Parsing/Gen phases).
+- The first approach is a delayed result, where as the latter is a more immediate result, but without being what you might call a "real" compiler (i.e. not having Lexing/Parsing/Gen phases).
 Obviously, it will get there, but is at first more elementary.